How to tune a Carburetor

 Tuning Idel Mixture

-every carburetor has an idle adjustment screw on it to adjust the idle mixture. it is often located on the side of the carburetor or at the bottom. it can be either an air screw or a fuel screw. the fuel screw has a pointy tip and the air screw has a round end .both do the same thing and that is, adjust the idle air mixture. but adjusting the mixture with the fuel screw is a little difficult but precise. but adjusting the mixture with an airscrew is easy but won't be as perfect as a fuel screw.
+Every carburetor is equipped with an idle adjustment screw to regulate the idle mixture.
+This screw is typically located on the side or bottom of the carburetor.
+It can be either an air screw or a fuel screw.
+The fuel screw has a pointed tip, while the air screw has a rounded end.
+Both screws serve the same purpose: adjusting the idle air mixture.
+However, fine-tuning the mixture with the fuel screw is more precise but somewhat challenging, whereas adjusting it with an air screw is easier but may not achieve the same level of accuracy.

-turn it right until the rpm starts to drop then turn it left until the rpm drops again. now you know the high and the low points. where the engine starts to struggle. now turn it right quarter turn at a time and wait for 5sec for the engine to adjust. again find the point where engine rpm first reduces and slightly turn it left and you will find the highest rpm point.
+Turn the screw clockwise until the RPM starts to decrease, then turn it counterclockwise until the RPM drops again.
+This identifies the high and low points where the engine begins to struggle.
+Then, turn the screw a quarter turn clockwise at a time, waiting 5 seconds for the engine to adjust each time.
+Find the point where the engine RPM first decreases, then turn the screw slightly counterclockwise to locate the highest RPM point.

-and if when you give throttle the rpm raise but the engine makes a sputtering sound while you star revving it to 25%.then there is more fuel in the mixture. you need to turn the screw to the right to find the point where the rpm is the highest and the throttle is smooth.if it is not adjusting with mixture screw then reduce the piolet jet size by one size.
+If giving throttle causes the RPM to rise but the engine makes a sputtering sound while revving up to 25%, there may be too much fuel in the mixture.
+In this case, turn the screw to the right to find the point where the RPM is the highest and the throttle is smooth.
+If adjusting the mixture screw doesn't resolve the issue, you may need to reduce the pilot jet size by one size.

 Idle Mixture Adjustment Screw in this case ( Air Screw)